Beyond All Doctrines,

 inquiry and insight.

-some celebrated and some beyond the visible margins of recorded history,
+celebrated or beyond the visible margins of recorded history, crafted

-crafted frameworks of thought that transcended geography and era.
-They imparted
+frameworks of thought that transcended geography and era.
+They imparted to

-Shankara’s Advaita, Ramanuja’s Visishtadvaita, and Madhvacharya’s Dvaita, each
+Ramanuja’s Visishtadvaita, and Madhvacharya’s Dvaita, each reflecting a

-reflecting a many-sided search for truth.
-Across India and other parts of the
+many-sided search for truth.
+Across India and other parts of the world, Buddha

-world, Buddha taught the middle path and liberation from suffering, Mahavira
+taught the middle path and liberation from suffering, Mahavira upheld

-upheld nonviolence, Jesus Christ emphasized love and forgiveness, and Prophet
+nonviolence, Jesus Christ emphasized love and forgiveness, and Prophet Mohammad

-Mohammad proclaimed devotion to one God with justice and responsibility,
+proclaimed devotion to one God with justice and responsibility, enriching

 The spirit